AdobeDocs/analytics-2.0-apis/src/pages/guides/endpoints/livestream/troubleshooting.md

 ### 424 Failed Dependency

-The stream is not enabled for the latest version of the API, enable the stream by enabling the stream `TODO PUT LINK HERE` or by contacting Customer Care.
+The stream is not enabled for the latest version of the API.
+Send a `GET` request to `https://livestream.adobe.net/api/2/enable/<stream_name>` or contact Customer Care.

 ### 500 Internal server error